aurity/react-style-guidelines/README.md

 ### `git push origin <name_of_your_new_branch>`
 >In this case, you are pushing the changes in the name_of_your_new_branch branch to origin remote.

-In case you want to push code to existing repository, in the last line you need specify the existing repository, for example on`master` branch:
+In case you want to push code to existing repository, in the last line you need specify the repository, for example changing the `master` branch:
 ### `git push origin master`

 #### You are welcome to ask any question in the [issues](https://github.com/aurity/react-style-guidelines/issues) page.